sensu/sensu-docs/content/sensu-go/5.2/getting-started/faq.md

 > Is there an enterprise version of Sensu Go?

 Yes!
-Sensu Enterprise is available now.
-Sensu Enterprise offers enterprise-class support and access to features within Sensu Go designed for enterprises, like LDAP authentication and support for industry-standard tools.
+Sensu Inc. offers support packages for Sensu Go as well as license-activated features designed for enterprises, like LDAP authentication and support for industry-standard tools.
-[Contact the Sensu sales team][6] for a personalized demo, and see the [getting started guide][28] for more information about Sensu Enterprise.
+[Contact the Sensu sales team][6] for a personalized demo, and see the [getting started guide][28] for more information.

 > How can I contact the Sensu sales team?